-No matter how you birth a baby, you’re a rockstar.
-But if you’re someone who desires an unmedicated birth, I want to encourage you that it IS possible and equip you with all my best strategies from my three births.
+No matter how you birth a baby, you’re a rockstar!
+But if you’re someone who desires an unmedicated birth, I want to encourage you that it IS possible to have a baby without an epidural and equip you with all my best strategies from my three births.

 **Links in this post may be affiliate links.
 This means that if you click that link and purchase the product, I may receive a small compensation.
 I am, however, committed to honestly assessing the products mentioned.
 Please read my disclosure policy for more details. **